-However, Ardgroom requires highly involved navigation as the intricate entrance, over a rocky 2.4-metre bar, utilises transit beacons that are now grey or obscured by trees and very hard to see - particularly so in the early part of the day with the sun in the east.
-This makes it a testing exercise for the first visit, with daylight and settled conditions a prerequisite.
+The land-locked harbour offers an excellent overnight anchorage with protection from all conditions.
+But Ardgroom requires highly involved navigation as the intricate entrance utilises transit beacons to marks a dog-legged approach.
+These are often grey or obscured by trees and very hard to see - particularly so in the early part of the day with the sun in the east.
+This makes it a testing exercise for the first visit, with daylight, settled conditions under engine and in a vessel with good manoeuvrability a prerequisite.

 Keyfacts for Ardgroom Harbour